yanlin-duan/yanlin-duan.github.io/_posts/2017-03-07-cheatsheatappliedML.md

 For high cardinality categorical features, instead of creating many dummy variables, we can create count-based new features based on it.
 For example, average response, likelihood, etc.

-# Feature Engineering and Feature selection
+# Feature Engineering and Feature Selection

 # Add polynomial features